oci-landing-zones/oci-cis-landingzone-quickstart/terraform-remediations/cis_oci_function/README.md

 ## Function Image, Function Application and Function Resources

-- **use_ocir_vault_credentials**: when true, the image login step reads the OCI Registry username and auth token from OCI Vault secrets at apply time.
-This avoids reading secret payloads through Terraform data sources and avoids storing the credential values in Terraform state.
+- **ocir_username**: OCI Registry username used to push the function image.
+The tenancy namespace is added automatically during login.
-- **ocir_username_secret_ocid** and **ocir_auth_token_secret_ocid**: Vault secret OCIDs for the OCI Registry username and auth token.
-The deployment principal must be able to read the secret bundle values.
+- **ocir_auth_token_secret_ocid**: OCI Vault Secret resource OCID containing the OCI Registry auth token.
+The deployment principal must be able to read this Secret bundle.
-- **ocir_vault_secret_compartment_ocid**: compartment OCID that contains both OCI Registry credential secrets.
-Leave blank when the secrets are in the function compartment.
+- **ocir_vault_secret_compartment_ocid**: compartment OCID that contains the OCI Registry auth-token Secret.
+Leave blank when the Secret is in the function compartment.
 This value is used for the minimal Vault read policy output and optional managed policy.
 - **create_ocir_vault_deployment_policy**: advanced option to create the narrow deployment-time `read secret-bundles` policy from this stack.
 Use only when the applying principal can manage policies in the chosen policy compartment.
 - **ocir_vault_deployment_principal_type** and **ocir_vault_deployment_principal_name**: group or dynamic group that runs Terraform and the OCI CLI secret lookup when the optional Vault deployment policy is created.
 - **ocir_vault_deployment_policy_name** and **ocir_vault_deployment_policy_compartment_ocid**: optional policy name and placement for the stack-created Vault deployment policy.
 Leave the compartment blank to create the policy in the Vault secret compartment.
-- **ocir_username** and **ocir_password**: direct fallback values used only when *use_ocir_vault_credentials* is false.
-Direct input is convenient for local testing but is not recommended when avoiding credential exposure in state is required.
 - **repository_name**: the repository prefix in OCI Registry.
 The final image repository is `<repository_name>/<func.yaml name>`.
 - **repository_compartment_ocid**: compartment OCID for the OCIR repository.
 Defaults to the function compartment.
 - **create_repository**: if true, Terraform creates the OCIR repository before pushing the image.